Bluleo28/Bluleo28.github.io/_posts/2019-09-16-making_it_through_the_hashes.markdown

   shipping_manifest["oil paintings"]
 end```

 The fourth challenge once again wanted me to use the shipping_manifest hash to start in the adding method.
-Then I used yje { ]= method ot add the following data to the hash...
+Then I used yje { ]= method ot add the following data to the hash.

 Inventory	Quantity
 muskets	2
 gun powder	4

-Which resulted in my final hash looking like this...
+Which resulted in my final hash below.

 ```def adding
   shipping_manifest = {